Kon'e: Ceremonial Robes of Empress Regnants

-(“The outer robe (ōsode), inner robe (kosode), and skirt (kun) were all made of plain white figured silk without embroidery; a sheer white silk (ra) was sewn beneath the kosode in the manner of a man’s mo (mo being a short, wraparound skirt panel).”)
+("The outer robe (ōsode), inner robe (kosode), and skirt (kun) were all made of plain white figured silk without embroidery; a sheer white silk (ra) was sewn beneath the kosode in the manner of a man's mo (mo being a short, wraparound skirt panel).")

 This indicates that the upper garments, including the ōsode and kosode, as well as the lower garment (kun), were all white, made of figured silk without embroidery, and did not feature the twelve symbolic motifs (jūnishō).
-The phrase “如男裳者也” implies that the sheer white silk sewn beneath the kosode was constructed in a manner similar to the male emperor’s mo (a short, wraparound skirt panel).
+The phrase "如男裳者也" implies that the sheer white silk sewn beneath the kosode was constructed in a manner similar to the male emperor's mo (a short, wraparound skirt panel).
 In contrast to the later jūnihitoe style (five-layered robes with an outer robe and back train), this robe likely retained the pleated hirami structure characteristic of ceremonial garments from the Nara period.

 The empress regnant closest in time to the compilation of the Doyūki was Empress Kōken (who later reascended as Empress Shōtoku).
 Thus, it is considered likely that the described robe belonged to her.
 If so, this suggests that the ceremonial robes of empress regnants in the Nara period were also white in color.

 Regarding the layering order of the skirt and the pleated hirami, since the kosode was worn over the kun (skirt), it is presumed that the pleated hirami was layered on top of the skirt in the case of an empress regnant.

 Furthermore, the ceremonial robes worn by Empress Go-Sakuramachi, the 117th monarch and the only empress regnant of the Edo period, are preserved as imperial property in the Higashiyama Archive of the Kyoto Imperial Palace.

-Ceremonial Robes of Child Emperors
+Ceremonial robes of child emperors

-According to the Doyūki, the ceremonial robes of child emperors (童帝, dōtei) are described as follows: “The ōsode, kosode, and mo were the same in color and embroidery as above.”
+According to the Doyūki, the ceremonial robes of child emperors (童帝, dōtei) are described as follows: "The ōsode, kosode, and mo were the same in color and embroidery as above."
 This indicates that the outer robe (ōsode), inner robe (kosode), and skirt panel (mo) were all red, just like those of adult emperors, and were adorned with embroidered motifs of the twelve imperial insignia.